 The easiest way to stop negative tourism is to reduce the current affect we are having as tourists.
 Being active in conscious travel and sustainable travel are two ways that we can really help.

-Behave in the same way that you would in your own home town.
+Let’s behave in the same way that we would in our own home towns.
 Don’t leave rubbish behind or vandalize in any way.
-Be aware of what you are wearing in certain places and that your behaviour is always respectful to your surroundings.
-Pay attention to signs or posters with restrictions like ‘no touching’ or ‘no photos’ and leave things exactly as you found them.
+Be aware of what we are wearing in certain places and that our behaviour is always respectful to our surroundings.
+Pay attention to signs or posters with restrictions like ‘no touching’ or ‘no photos’ and leave things exactly as we found them.

 Go with the flow

-Many places we go abroad on holiday to run at a different pace to back home.
-Don’t fight it if the crowd is walking slowly down the street.
-Don’t get angry if the waiter is taking ages to bring your drinks.
-Just relax, you are on holiday and go with the flow and whatever relaxed lifestyle surrounds you.
+Many places we go to on holiday run at a different pace to back home.
+Let’s not fight that and just go with the flow.
+Don’t get angry it if the crowd is walking slowly down the street, or if the waiter is taking ages to bring our drinks.
+We are on holiday and will have a better time if we just relax and go with the laid back lifestyle that surrounds us.

 Learn some phrases

-Locals will really appreciate you attempting to speak their language.
-Even if it’s just a few key phrases, don’t be afraid to try.
-A simple phrase book or translation app on your phone will work.
-Even if your pronunciation isn’t perfect, it will come across to locals much better then you expecting them to speak your language.
+Locals will really appreciate us attempting to speak their language.
+Even if it’s just a few key phrases, don’t be afraid to give it a try.
+A simple phrase book or translation app on our phones will work.
+Even if the pronunciation isn’t perfect, it will come across to locals much better then us expecting them to speak our language.

 Be open minded

-On holiday you will see, hear and taste things that you don’t get back home, that’s part of the fun.
-Don’t try to change local customs, traditions and flavours to match what you are used to.
+On holiday we will see, hear and taste things that we don’t get back home, that’s part of the fun.
+Don’t try to change local customs, traditions and flavours to match what we’re are used to.
 That will only lead to them losing their local identity.
-Be open to new experiences and embrace the differences.
+Let’s be open to new experiences and embrace the differences.

 Buy local goods

-Wherever possible buy from a small independent shops or restaurants.
+Wherever possible we should buy from a small independent shops or restaurants.
 These businesses really rely on us to ensure they survive.
-Try not to only buy from your hotel or the big supermarket.
-Small things like buying bottled water from a local shop, souvenirs from street stalls and having lunch at a family run café all make a difference.
+Let’s try not to buy from our hotel or the big supermarkets.
+Small things like buying bottled water from a local shop, souvenirs from street stalls and having lunch at a little family run café all make a difference.

 Don’t be loud and disruptive

-If you are walking by houses or you are entering a scared place lower your speaking tone.
-Try not to travel in big groups, particularly through narrow streets or in small shops.
-Breaking into smaller groups where possible will make it easier for you to interact with locals and cause much less disruption.
+When we are walking by houses or entering a scared place, let’s lower our speaking tone.
+We should try not to travel in big groups, particularly through narrow streets or in small shops.
+Breaking into smaller groups where possible will make it easier for us to interact with locals and cause much less disruption.